jksonar/terraform_doc/statefile/consul_acl.md

 - **Restrict Access:** Limit who can access the token to avoid accidental misuse.

 ---
+# 6. Where is the location of the config.hcl file?

 The location of the `config.hcl` file for Consul depends on your system setup and how Consul was installed.
 Here are the common locations and configurations: